emberjs/data/packages/codemods/README.md

   -d, --dry                              dry run (no changes are made to files) (default: false) -v, --verbose <level>                  Show more information about the transform process (choices: "0", "1",
                                          "2", default: "0")
   -l, --log-file [path]                  Write logs to a file.
-If option is set but no path is provided, logs
+If option is set but no path is provided, logs are
-                                         are written to ember-data-codemods.log -i, --ignore <ignore-glob-pattern...>  Ignores the given file or glob pattern.
-If using glob pattern, wrap in single quotes.
+                                         written to ember-data-codemods.log
+  -i, --ignore <ignore-glob-pattern...>  Ignores the given file or glob pattern.
+If using glob pattern, wrap in
+                                         single quotes.
   --store-names <store-name...>          Identifier name associated with the store.
 If overriding, it is
-                                         recommended that you include 'store' in your list. (default:
+                                         recommended that you include 'store' in your list. (default: ["store"]) --method, --methods <method-name...>   Method name(s) to transform.
+By default, will transform all methods.
-                                         ["store"])
-  -h, --help                             display help for command
+                                         (choices: "findAll", "findRecord", "query", "queryRecord", "saveRecord") -h, --help                             display help for command
 ```